nirs/pyev/trunk/pyev/doc_src/source/Loop.rst

         :py:class:`Io` watchers will not be affected.
         Setting this to a non-zero value will not introduce any overhead in libev.
-        Setting the *timeout_interval* can improve the opportunity for saving power, as the program will 'bundle' timer callback invocations that are 'near' in time together, by delaying some, thus reducing the number of times the process sleeps and wakes up again.
+        Setting the *timeout_interval* can improve the opportunity for saving power, as the program will "bundle" timer callback invocations that are "near" in time together, by delaying some, thus reducing the number of times the process sleeps and wakes up again.
 Another useful technique to reduce iterations/wake-ups is to use :py:class:`Periodic` watchers and make sure they fire on, say, one-second boundaries only.